bsebhat/bsebhat.github.io/content/labs/01-juice-shop/03-create-juice-shop-service.md

 sudo systemctl enable juice-shop.service
 ```

-When I restart the `juiceshop` VM, and wait for it to show the login prompt, the web app should be accessible at `http://juiceshop:3000`.
+When I restart the `juicero` VM, and wait for it to show the login prompt, the web app should be accessible at `http://juicero:3000`.